why IZEA Worldwide Inc. [IZEA] is a Good Choice for Investors After New Price Target of $3.00

 Sponsored

-IZEA Worldwide Inc. represents 45.77 million in outstanding shares, while the company has a total market value of $215.68 million with the latest information.
-IZEA stock price has been found in the range of $3.71 to $4.17.

-If compared to the average trading volume of 5.00M shares, IZEA reached a trading volume of 4736899 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.96M shares, IZEA reached a trading volume of 4654891 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for IZEA shares is $3.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on IZEA stock is a recommendation set at 5.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.